Contents

 Erratum: The solution for the small object optimization presented in this talk relies on undefined behavior.
 A detailed explanation of the issue and a proper solution can be found here.

-Note: Talk presented as a lightning talk at Meeting C++ 2017.
+Note: The talk was presented as a lightning talk at Meeting C++ 2017.

 Date: 2017-01-25, 2016-11-15, 2016-05-16